bbbond3phd/Capstone/README.md

 Features comprising the dataset:
 1. Age (int)- age of the customer
 2. Employment Type (int)- the sector in which the customer is employed
-3. GraduateOrNot (int)- whether the customer is a college graduate or not
+3. GraduateOrNot (obj)- whether the customer is a college graduate or not
-4. AnnualIncome (int)- yearly income of the customer (in Indian Rupees, rounded to the nearest 50K Rupee)
+4. AnnualIncome (obj)- yearly income of the customer (in Indian Rupees, rounded to the nearest 50K Rupee)
 5. FamilyMembers (int)- number of members in the customer's family
-6. ChronicDisease- (int) whether the customer suffers from any health ailments (e.g., Diabetes, high BP, asthama, etc)
+6. ChronicDisease- (int) whether the customer suffers from any health ailments (e.g., Diabetes, high BP, asthma, etc)
-7. FrequentFlyer (int)- derived data based on customer's history of booking air tickets (minimum of four different instances in two years (2017-2019))
+7. FrequentFlyer (obj)- derived data based on customer's history of booking air tickets (minimum of four different instances in two years (2017-2019))
-8. EverTravelledAbroad (int)- has the customer ever travelled internationally
+8. EverTravelledAbroad (obj)- has the customer ever travelled internationally
 9. TravelInsurance (int, target)- did the customer purchase a travel insurance package during the introductory offering period (2019)

 ## Data Preparation: CRISP-DM Step 3
-### Data preparation after our initial exploration
+After an initial exploration of the data it was found to be a highly curated dataset.
+As a rule of thumb, any dataset with less than a 40% target observation rate is considered to be imbalanced, this dataset qualifies as imbalanced.
 1. No missing data was found in the dataset
 2. No outliers or malformed data was found
 3. Percentage of rows with TravelInsurance = 1: 35.73%